javierriveracastro/betteroll-swade/GLOBAL_ACTIONS.md

 * defaultChecked: If this key exist the action button will start pinned (marked in red)
 * runSkillMacro: This key will run a macro named like its value after skill roll.
 * runDamageMacro: This key will run a macro named like its value after damage roll.
+* raiseDamageFormula: A string, specify here the formula used to add damage in the event of a raise.
+The default formula is "+1d6x", so any substition should done in a similar way, i.e. "+1d10x" to add a normal exploding d10.

 ## Selector fields: